-should be adopted i them to learn how to preference gives an mixed approach wh reinforced in the tea best approach is to the learning of entre will tend to adopt the ers and students prefer mixed approach but they differ in the strategies that in implementing the mixed approach.
-Students prefer an approach that enables to be entrepreneurial in the context of real estate management discipline.
-Their indication of how best to embed entrepreneurship in the REM curriculum - a ereby the concepts learned in the generic entrepreneurship course are aching of specific REM courses.
-The focus group experts debate argue that the embed entrepreneurship course by course (in every core REM course) to make epreneurial skills in the context of REM discipline more effective.
-This research e approach suggested by the focus groups which by their composition as a team ogy, REM education and practice are well knowledgeable and experienced in 5.
-Ideas and contents that should be taught in a typical entrepreneurial curriculum • Lecturers and students strongly want the following ideas and contents to be included in a typical entrepreneurial curriculum for REM and taught in the context of REM: how to develop the mindset, skills and attributes; self-efficacy and leadership; business plan, venture capital; business literacy, time management, how to discover and exploit opportunities for entrepreneurship. need to be surfaced enable the teaching ideas and contents are not explicitly taught in the current REM curriculum and I in an improved curriculum.
-The best strategy for the mixed approach is to of the generic ideas and contents in a separate course and then reinforcing the s in specific REM core courses.
-6. Who should teach entrepreneurship to REM students REM lecturers seem to be quite indifferent about who they would prefer to teach entrepreneurship.
-Unlike the lecturers, the students are quite clear about who they would prefer to teach.
-Students prefer teacher options that will provide a mix of knowledge and give a handle on how to be entrepreneurial in real estate surveying practice. mix of knowledge an has implication for of variety of resource p combined approach ct students prefer the kind of teachers and teaching that will equip them with a nd skills for effective entrepreneurial REM education and practice.
-The result curriculum improvements that inculcate a mixed approach, mixed methods and persons to communicate the different strands of skills more efficiently.
-Such a places the course lecturer as a key facilitator to involve the relevant resource petter communicate the required entrepreneurial skills.
-7. Overall, are the way students taught in the REM programme informed by entrepreneurial competences?
-The real estate surveying profession is inherently entrepreneurial but the teaching and learning practices in the programme do not effectively inform entrepreneurial competences.
-There is the need to emphasize LTA practices that support entrepreneurial learning in a new curriculum so that students can be taught how to be entrepreneurial in the context of REM from the curriculum.
-8. Assessment criteria in REM curricula The assessment criteria in the curriculum reflect a kind of mixed assessment criteria that leans strongly towards assessment of learning at the neglect of assessment for students learning by the course lecturers.
-The current learning assessment practices in the traditional curriculum are effective in assessment of students understanding of theories and principles but deficient in assessment for learning/hands- on. pedagogical gaps present the need to inculcate the use of assessment project work, lab and studio reports in the new curriculum in order to
+Implication: Lecturers and students prefer mixed approach but they differ in the strategies that should be adopted in implementing the mixed approach.
+Students prefer an approach that enables them to learn how to be entrepreneurial in the context of real estate management discipline.
+Their preference gives an indication of how best to embed entrepreneurship in the REM curriculum - a mixed approach whereby the concepts learned in the generic entrepreneurship course are reinforced in the teaching of specific REM courses.
+The focus group experts debate argue that the best approach is to embed entrepreneurship course by course (in every core REM course) to make the learning of entrepreneurial skills in the context of REM discipline more effective.
+This research will tend to adopt the approach suggested by the focus groups which by their composition as a team of experts in pedagogy, REM education and practice are well knowledgeable and experienced in the area.

+- 5. Ideas and contents that should be taught in a typical entrepreneurial curriculum - Lecturers and students strongly want the following ideas and contents to be included in a typical entrepreneurial curriculum for REM and taught in the context of REM: how to develop the mindset, skills and attributes; selfefficacy and leadership; business plan, venture capital; business literacy, time management, how to discover and exploit opportunities for entrepreneurship.

+Implication: These ideas and contents are not explicitly taught in the current REM curriculum and need to be surfaced in an improved curriculum.
+The best strategy for the mixed approach is to enable the teaching of the generic ideas and contents in a separate course and then reinforcing the teaching of the skills in specific REM core courses.

+6. Who should teach entrepreneurship to REM students

+- REM lecturers seem to be quite indifferent about who they would prefer to teach entrepreneurship. - Unlike the lecturers, the students are quite clear about who they would prefer to teach.
+Students prefer teacher options that will provide a mix of knowledge and give a handle on how to be entrepreneurial in real estate surveying practice.

+Implication: In effect students prefer the kind of teachers and teaching that will equip them with a mix of knowledge and skills for effective entrepreneurial REM education and practice.
+The result has implication for curriculum improvements that inculcate a mixed approach, mixed methods and variety of resource persons to communicate the different strands of skills more efficiently.
+Such a combined approach places the course lecturer as a key facilitator to involve the relevant resource persons that could better communicate the required entrepreneurial skills.

+- 7. Overall, are the way students taught in the REM programme informed by entrepreneurial competences? - The real estate surveying profession is inherently entrepreneurial but the teaching and learning practices in the programme do not effectively inform entrepreneurial competences. - There is the need to emphasize LTA practices that support entrepreneurial learning in a new curriculum so that students can be taught how to be entrepreneurial in the context of REM from the curriculum. - 8.
+Assessment criteria in REM curricula - The assessment criteria in the curriculum reflect a kind of mixed assessment criteria that leans strongly towards assessment of learning at the neglect of assessment for students learning by the course lecturers.
+The current learning assessment practices in the traditional curriculum are effective in assessment of students understanding of theories and principles but deficient in assessment for learning/handson

+Implication: These pedagogical gaps present the need to inculcate the use of assessment strategies like group project work, lab and studio reports in the new curriculum in order to deepen the assessment for learning.